Holidays

 46. Pear Salad

-For this side dish, mix fennel and greens with your pears for a light and healthy side dish.
-You can also include nuts like pecans, walnuts or hazelnuts to add some crunchy textures into the salad.
+For this side, mix fennel and greens with your pears to bring out the best of each.
+Finish this light and healthy Thanksgiving side dish with some crumbled pecans, walnuts or hazelnuts to add some crunchy textures into the salad.

 47. Fruit Salad